Last Updated on July 28, 2021 by the staff of TheAllElectricLawn

 When it is time to plant a new garden or to renovate your lawn, there is a good possibility you will need to do some tilling.
-There two types of tillers on the market which homeowners could have in there arsenal.
+There are two types of tillers on the market that homeowners could have in their arsenal.
 We are going to take a look to see which is better an electric vs gas garden tiller.

 Table of Contents

 - 2 What are the different types of garden tillers?

 - 3 Which tiller to choose and why?

 - 4 Electric vs Gas Garden Tiller: The Pros and Cons

 - 5 Corded or Cordless Electric Tiller: Which should I choose?

 Well, that is actually a great question.
 Tillers are used by farmers and home gardeners to loosen and uncompact soil.
 The turning of the soil adds air to the soil, also known as aeration.
 Adding air to the soil helps with soil and fertilizer uptake.
 This results in faster and better-growing gardens and lawns.
 That is what everyone is looking for right?